-While nervous parents — with thoughts of free-t-shirt-wielding, wild-spending teens swirling through their heads — might consider the stricter rules to be a positive development (and they are in certain respects) young people must still find a way to begin building credit before they enter the “real world.”
-Opening a credit card for college students remains the most efficient way to do so.
+While nervous parents — with thoughts of free- shirt-wielding, wild-spending teens swirling through their heads — might consider the stricter rules to be a positive development (and they are in certain respects), young people still must find a way to begin building credit before they enter the “real world.”
+Opening a student credit card remains the most efficient way to do so.

-When you have an open credit card that is in good standing, positive information gets relayed to your three major credit reports (Experian, TransUnion and Exquifax) each month, enabling a track record of responsible use to emerge over time.
-Without this track record and the accompanying solid credit score, creditors as well as certain employers, landlords, and insurance companies won’t have reason to trust applicants, let alone offer them attractive rates or jobs that require a security clearance or the ability to handle money.
-As a result, students must find a way to meet the new credit card law’s approval stipulations and get to work building up their credit standing.
+When you have an open credit card account that is in good standing, positive information gets relayed to your three major credit reports (Experian, TransUnion and Equifax) each month, enabling a track record of responsible use to emerge over time.
+Without this track record and the accompanying solid credit score, creditors as well as certain employers, landlords and insurance companies won’t have reason to trust young applicants, let alone offer them attractive rates or jobs that require a security clearance or the ability to handle money.

 Editor’s Picks – Best Student Credit Cards

 This card provides 1.25% cash back on all purchases when you pay your bill on time each month (otherwise 1%).
 That's actually more than what’s offered by the average cash back credit card for people with excellent credit, according to CardHub’s latest Credit Card Landscape Report.
 It does not charge an annual fee.

 This card offers relatively lucrative rewards in expense categories that are popular among students, giving you 3% cash back on gas and 2% at grocery stores and wholesale clubs (for the first $2,500 in combined quarterly purchases) as well as 1% cash back on everything else.
 You’ll also get a $100 initial rewards bonus for spending $500 in the first 90 days if you apply online and a 10% rewards bonus if you redeem your earnings for a direct deposit to a Bank of America savings or checking account.
 There is no annual fee.